Written By: Vahid Moradi

 At CJ Charles Jewelers, we are purveyors of jewels fit for royalty.
 With decades of experience in the diamond business, we hold ourselves to the highest standards of excellence in pieces and customer service.
 We are a family-owned and operated premier diamond destination with an incredible array of jewelry and even more incredible customer service.

 And if you're not sure if a pink diamond is for you, we have plenty of other options.
 We're here to guide you through the gemstone selection process and help you make the best possible choice.
 Maybe you're wondering, "What is a blue diamond?"
-Or, maybe you're curious about the difference between a yellow sapphire vs yellow diamond.
+What is the difference between a yellow sapphire vs yellow diamond?
+Or maybe it’s a colorless diamond engagement ring.

 Let us help you discover your own collection of crown jewels, and together we can redefine luxury.
 Visit one of our jewelry stores in San Diego to get started today.